 Deciding to go for bib shorts over waist shorts tends to be a choice most cyclists make, mainly for comfort reasons.
 Once that decision is made, there are a few options out there.

-Men generally have less choice in this area, with most bib straps being widely spaced and going up and over the shoulders.
-Women, however, have more options.
-As well as the straight up and over design that works well for some women, a halterneck or a single central strap that may also include the option to unclip are common.
-Others have full coverage over the chest area offering comfort and added support.
-Comfort and practicality are the main reason for gender differences in bib design and Velocio have designed shorts with a zipper to make them pee-break friendly.
-Having an option such as this may make the difference between a woman choosing bibs or settling for waist shorts.
+Men have fewer options in this area, with most bib straps being widely spaced and going straight up and over the shoulders.
+Women, however, have more choices.
+As well as the straight up and over design that works well for some women, a halterneck or a single central strap that may also include a clip are common.
+Others have full coverage over the chest area offering added support.
+Comfort and practicality are the main reason for gender differences in bib design, and a well-considered, gender-specific option may make the difference between a woman choosing bibs or settling for waist shorts.

-Leg grippers keep the shorts in place and good grippers eliminate the short leg riding up.
-Silicone tape or dots are common although wide, elasticated, compressive hems are becoming more common and offer a more progressive fit, resulting in less 'squeeze' and a more flattering silhouette.
-Bad grippers may pull at the skin and cause skin irritation.
+Leg grippers keep the shorts in place and prevent any riding up.
+Silicone tape or dots are common, although wide, elasticated, compressive hems are becoming more common and offer a more progressive fit, resulting in less 'squeeze' and a more flattering silhouette.
+Poorly designed grippers may pull at the skin and cause irritation.

 There are a number of other features to look out for.
 Reflective detailing is key if you are riding at night or in low light conditions, where enhanced visibility is needed.
 There may also be times when a one-piece suit is a better option.
-A speedsuit or skinsuit is an extremely comfortable option and offers improved aerodynamic efficiency, so is often used in races.
+A speedsuit or skinsuit is an extremely comfortable option and offers improved aerodynamic efficiency, so is often chosen for races.